65 Best Books for 5 Year Olds To Read in 2023

 The Kissing Hand: good book for kindergarten students

 While school is about to start for Chester the raccoon, he’s scared and doesn’t want to go.
 To help, Chester’s mother shares a family secret called the kissing hand.
-The simple gesture helps Chester know that she’ll always be with him.

 See this sweet book here >>